Qiskit/rustworkx/CONTRIBUTING.md

 #### Exporting new functions

-To add new functions, you will need to export them in the `declare_rustworkx_module!` statement in the Rust file you are editing.
+To add new functions, you will need to export them in the `export_rustworkx_functions!` statement in the Rust file you are editing.
 If  the function is not added to that statement, the Rust compiler will complain about dead-code and Python will not find the function.